-Incoming freshmen are advised by the pre-medical/pre-dental adviser concerning specific entry level course work.
+Incoming freshmen are advised by the pre-medical/pre-physical therapy/pre-dental adviser concerning specific entry level course work.
 During their freshman year, students will choose a specific major such as biology, chemistry, physics or another major in which they are interested.
 There are no restrictions in their selection of a major since medical schools do not show a preference for specific majors in their selection process.
 Regardless of their major, students will be required to fulfill NMU's liberal studies requirements, courses in their specific major and minor, and prescribed courses in biology (including physiology and genetics), chemistry, organic chemistry, biochemistry and physics.
-Students will be advised by faculty in their chosen major but will maintain contact with the pre-medical/pre-dental advisor through regularly scheduled informational meetings or bulletin board postings in order to remain informed on important activities and deadlines pertinent to the medical/dental school application process.
+Students will be advised by faculty in their chosen major but will maintain contact with the pre-medical/pre-physical therapy/pre-dental advisor through regularly scheduled informational meetings or bulletin board postings in order to remain informed on important activities and deadlines pertinent to the medical/dental school application process.
 In their junior year, students will be assigned to spend a significant amount of time with a practicing physician or dentist through our preceptorship program in order to gain an understanding of the professional working aspects of these careers.
 Preparation for the Medical College Admission Test (MCAT) or the Dental Admission Testing Program (DAT) can begin anytime during the college career with the tests given in the spring or late summer of each year.
 The application process to medical or dental schools will begin in the spring of the year the admissions test is taken.
 Students typically take the admissions tests at the end of their junior year.
 Students will be interviewed and recommended to medical or dental schools by the NMU Premedical or Pre-dental Advisory Boards.
 It is strongly suggested that students become involved in the Pre-medical/Pre-dental Club which offers various activities throughout the school year, including volunteer opportunities in the medical or dental fields.

 Employment opportunities for physicians and dentists are widespread.
 Current trends call for more family practice and fewer specialized physicians.
 Opportunities exist in private practice (especially in rural areas), group practice and hospital or clinical environments throughout the U.S. Many opportunities (paid and voluntary) exist throughout the world for physicians or dentists who have been trained in the United States.